plentycode/sass-export/README.md

 # sass-export
-Exports sass to different formats.
+Exports sass files to different formats.

 ## Note: Work in progress, by now only supporting JSON export